RandalRoot/CloudBeesDemo/docs/index.md

 ## Running Python
-Once you have installed Python, you can run Python code interactively using a Console/Terminal or by creating a script with its code editor IDLE.
+Once you have installed Python, you can run Python code interactively using a Console/Terminal or create a script with its code editor IDLE.
 Both options have their place, and I recommend you use both.

 ### The Console/Terminal Interface
 To open a command console in Windows 10, click the Start button, then type in the command **__CMD__** into **Open** the textbox.
 Clicking the Command Prompt App option opens a command prompt window.
 With the Command Prompt open, type Python.exe to begin an interactive session (Figure 5).